CompuTec/wms-docs/administror-guide/installation/wms-licensing.md

     ![CompuTec Service Manager](./media/computec-service-manager.png)

-3. Click 'PDC/WMS Licensing' on the licenses form where you can set details of server/terminal licenses:
+3. Click 'PDC/WMS Licensing' in the licenses form where you can set details of server/terminal licenses:

     ![Licensing](./media/computec-service-manager-licensing.png)